 Top 4 Cyber Threats UK Businesses Need To Watch Out For

-The cyber threat landscape continues to evolve and in order to maximise your cyber security budgets, and position resources where they are most needed, you need to know what threats are most likely to make an impact in the near future.
-To help you, we’ve put together a list of what we believe are going to be the top 4 cyber threats in the UK this year.
+The cyber threat landscape continues to evolve and in order to maximise your cyber security budgets and position resources where they are most needed, you need to know what threats are most likely to make an impact in the near future.
+To help you, we’ve put together a list of what we believe are going to be the top 4 cyber threats in the UK.

 After witnessing those record-shattering DDoS attacks in 2016 that were caused by IoT botnets, many people were predicting even bigger attacks in 2017.
 It didn’t happen.
 In fact, 2017 was relatively quiet in terms of IoT botnet-delivered DDoS attacks.
 However, that doesn’t mean IoT botnets have become extinct.
 They are possibly dormant or they could be gearing up for their next major attack.